lkn94/OpenHabEchoBinding/README.md

 If the device type is not known by the binding, the device will not be discovered.
 But you can define any device listed in your alexa app with the best matching existing device (e.g. echo).
 You will find the required serial number in settings of the device in the alexa app.

+Also you will see your lights in the inbox of openhab.
+They will automatically be discoverd by openhab based on your amazon login.
+If you configured any groups of lights in your amazon alexa app they will be discovered by openhab too.

 ## Binding Configuration